❗ Editor’s note

 Redfin is one of only two home buyer refund programs available nationwide.
 It’s also a well-known brand name that has been around longer than most of its competitors.

-While there’s certainly value to be found in working with an established brand, the bottom line is that other companies offer better savings, service, and overall value for most buyers.
+While there’s certainly value in working with an established brand, the bottom line is that other companies offer better service and overall value for most buyers.

 Clever Real Estate: The best nationwide alternative

-Clever’s free service introduces you to top agents from trusted brokerages like Keller Williams and Berkshire Hathaway.
-You can interview as many realtors as you like, which lets you compare your options and find a local agent who’s a perfect fit for your home buying journey.
+As a buyer, when you work with Clever you’ll be introduced to top agents from trusted brokerages like Keller Williams and Berkshire Hathaway.
+You can interview as many real estate agents as you like, which lets you compare your options and find a local agent who’s a great fit for your home buying journey.

-While Redfin’s customer service is fine for most people, Clever’s is best in class.
-It nets you huge savings without having to sacrifice the hands-on support of a traditional realtor.
-With Clever, you’ll enjoy all the service and support you expect from a traditional agent, plus you get cash back in your pocket on qualifying purchases!
+As an added bonus, eligible buyers can receive cash back after closing without having to sacrifice the hands-on support of a traditional realtor.
+With Clever, you’ll enjoy all the service and support you expect from a traditional agent.

 Regional brokers like Homie may offer the largest commission rebates

-Some regional brokerages, such as Homie Real Estate, offer larger commission refunds than Redfin and Clever.
-But they typically have much smaller service areas — especially outside of major cities — and you may face more service trade-offs or unusual terms and conditions.
+Some regional brokerages, such as Homie Real Estate, offer larger buyer’s agent commission refunds than Redfin.
+But they typically have much smaller service areas.

 Here’s what to look for when you’re evaluating regional or local discount brokerages:

-Many home buyer rebate programs come with steep service trade-offs, especially unusual restrictions that could affect your customer experience.
-Make sure to verify whether there are any additional strings attached to the rebate before you sign with an agent.
+Some home buyer rebate programs come with unusual restrictions that could affect your customer experience.

 Maximum savings or minimum fees